jeyoung78/minimal_effort/README.md

 # Minimal Effort
 Dockerized ROS2 repo for a 4-arm ball balancing platform.
+Developed as a part MTE380 project in a group of four.

 https://github.com/user-attachments/assets/7025b53a-dd6f-4625-b840-a4bffec2d5b9